 I have a cool friend–a ridiculous, Doctor Who-loving introvert friend–who inspires me and reminds me of why I shouldn’t give up.

-Jen began volunteering with me and we hit-it-off, working on projects together with babies in tow (note above picture).
+Jen began volunteering with me and we hit-it-off, working on projects together with babies in tow (note above picture for the End It Movement).
 She eventually took over one of my roles within NOVA HTI as the communications director (incidentally, she also also took over my old house).

-Jen also is a figurative rockstar, doing some type of funky, kicking martial art thingie while raising her littles and lay counseling for a crisis text-line.
+Jen also is a figurative rockstar, doing some type of funky, kicking martial art thingie for her business while raising her littles and lay counseling for a crisis text-line.
 She even takes all the pretty pictures of pretty things/people to make all the money (“all” being a relative term of course).

 Why You Shouldn’t Give Up